Written by Rachael Kraft (Last Updated 3/2/23)

 Have you ever been trailer watching at a local show and noticed a side load horse trailer?
-From the outside, they sure look fancy and inviting, don’t they?
+From the outside, a side load horse trailer looks fancy and inviting, right?
 It’s easy to imagine a top-level jumper or race horse walking majestically down the horse trailer side ramp covered in a silky blanket and wearing a bridle embossed in gold.

 But try to pull your head out of the clouds for a moment.
 Most of us really just want a trailer that is practical, durable – and most of all – safe.
 There are many different horse trailers with side ramps and doors, but some of them sport some serious safety issues.